VergeGroup/swift-verge/README.md

 ![store-pattern](https://user-images.githubusercontent.com/1888355/100537431-07951680-326c-11eb-93bd-4b9246fbeb96.png)

-This means we can start using like Flux without using Action, Muation payload values.
+This means we can start using like Flux without using Action, Mutation payload values.

 ```swift
 // ✌️ no needs to use.